jones58/brutalist-map/README.md

 ### Markers - edit dataset in Mapbox Studio

-- fix image not loading from JS and mapbox studio - debug.
-- edit marker about, image link and alt text for each landmark.
 - edit so highlights whole building not just dot.
 - edit styling of marker popups, maybe do them yourself somehow.
 - tick box whether you have visited the landmark, stored in local storage.